MCFpy/mcf/docs/source/getting_started.rst

 2. **ATE, IATE, and GATE Results**: Results for the Average Treatment Effects (ATE), Individualized Average Treatment Effects (IATE), and Group Average Treatment Effects (GATE) are stored in separate subfolders:

-- `ate_iate`: Contains graphs and visualizations of ATE and IATE estimators.
+- `plots_ate_iate`: Contains graphs and visualizations of ATE and IATE estimators.
-- `gate`: Contains results and visualizations for GATE estimators.
+- `plots_gate`: Contains results and visualizations for GATE estimators.

-3. **Common Support**: The `common_support` folder contains graphs of common support plots.
+3. **Common Support**: The `plots_common_support` folder contains graphs of common support plots.

 4. **Text Outputs**: Two .txt files are generated for detailed and summarized outputs: